Khuselwa27/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script prints sets the permission to the file.
 This script prints a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 This script prints a script that creates a directory called my_dir with permissions 751 in the working directory.
+This script prints a script that changes the group owner to school for the file hello.